Buldana Urban Cooperative Credit Society

 Buldana Urban Cooperative Credit Society was formed on 15 August 1986.
-Chairman (Mr.) Radheshyamji Chandak started it with capital of 210 USD and 72 members.
+Chairman (Mr.) Radheshyamji Chandak started it with a capital of 210 USD and 72 members.
 In a span of 27 years and mainly in last decade under managing director Dr Sukesh Zamwar, the Credit Society has grown to size of 1.1 billion dollar business with more than half a million (700,000) membership.
 The area of operation is mainly in central and western India in four states of India.
 Now the society has 333 branches and 5000 employee and 300 warehouses.
-Total built up area for Warehouse is 5,000,000 sq feet and capacity of 435,000 metric tons.
+The total build up area for Warehouse is 5,000,000 sq feet and capacity of 435,000 metric tons.
 It maintains a presence in most of the metro cities of India and also in rural areas.